Warmag2/BtDamageResolver/README.md

 This can be caused by Docker Desktop.
 Disabling "Docker Compose V2" from the settings of Docker Desktop might fix this.

-> Build can't find the NuGet files
+> You are toying with BtDamageResolverClient but can't find the NuGet files

 If you downloaded the NuGet packages from GitHub manually, be sure that you renamed them correctly.
 The name should also contain the version number.
+If you did not do this, you can run `build_producenugets.bat` (in Windows) to produce the nugets and copy them to a CustomNugets directory.
+Make sure to add this to your `NuGet.config`.

 > Unhandled exception rendering component: Cannot assign requested address (localhost:8080)